syncfusion-content/ej2-lists-docs/ej2-javascript/listview/infinite-scrolling.md

 Render the ListView with [dataSource](../../api/list-view/#datasource), and bind the [`scroll`](../../api/list-view/#scroll) event.

-In the following sample, adding the new data while scroll.
-The application dynamically creates new item elements based on the data and appends them to the existing list.
+In the given example, new data is seamlessly added while scrolling.
+The application dynamically generates new item elements based on the data and appends them to the existing list.
 This process occurs without requiring a full page reload, providing a smooth and continuous user experience.

 {% if page.publishingplatform == "typescript" %}